c6o/docs/docs/getting-started/teamspace-setup.md

 To install Codezero from your terminal, you will need:

-* access to the cluster (i.e. kubeconfig)
+* Access to the cluster (i.e. kubeconfig)
 * [helm](https://helm.sh/docs/intro/install/) and [kubectl](https://kubernetes.io/docs/reference/kubectl/)  installed, and
-* your current context set to the correct cluster
+* Your current context set to the correct cluster

 On the Profile menu, click _Settings_ and then select the _Teamspaces_ tab.
 Click _Add Teamspace_ to create the installation command.